B-the-Reed/matplotlib-challenge/README.md

 # matplotlib-challenge

-Module 5 Challenge for UCB Data Analytics Boot Camp
+This repository contains my Matplotlib Challenge submission for Module 5 of the UCB Data Analytics Boot Camp.

+- Open the pymaceutical_BRR_vFinal.ipynb file to review the code for the assignment.
+- The data sources for the assignment are found in the data folder.
+The source of the data is https://mockaroo.com/ (2022).